thomas-to-bcheme/thomas-to-bcheme.github.io/README.md

 **Warning:** Do **not** exceed a frequency of **Every 15 Minutes** (96 deploys/day).
 This creates a "Red Zone" risk where a single manual commit could lock your project for 24 hours.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Database:

 This project was initially scoped for the use of AWS database services; opting for dynamoDB, to support both structured and unstructured data types as a way to demonstrate use of AWS Cloud infrastructure.
 However, the free license expires after a year or when credits end.
 An alternative database solution from reviewing [Vercel documentation](https://vercel.com/docs/storage#choosing-a-storage-product) was identified sufficient for latency, durability, and consistent performance in this proof of concept; designed for as "real-time" as possible, Edge Config.

 The selected database and it's respective [limits and pricing](https://vercel.com/docs/edge-config/edge-config-limits) has been conducted using [Edge Config API Endpoint](https://vercel.com/docs/edge-config/using-edge-config#querying-edge-config-endpoints) to ingest third party API data not otherwise manually scraped, transformed, and loaded into the github repository.

+### Algorithmic model:
+Refactoring previous proprietary financial technology, the minimum viable product for this deliverable will be to feed in coinbase API REST API calls to our database and displayed onto the frontend.
+This will be the basis dataset for fresh data being accumulated overtime upto the storage limitations of the database where "expired" data will be removed.

+note: Algorithmic models & methods are inherently static by design.

+### Agentic model:
+As of Dec 2025, Gemini was selected as the LLM due to better support for free features (i.e number of tokens) compared to other providers.
+Due to the free limitiations, an agentic news letter will be designed as one-way, ran daily; or weekly, depeneding on previous KPI metrics.

+More robust agentic models and methods (e.g RAG) are out of scope at this time of a minimally viable product to showcase agentic compentecy and capabilities not in a professional setting.

 *(This diagram is live-rendered by GitHub using Mermaid.js)*